Loxyez/Hat-Check-Problem/readme.md

-# To run this application first you have to run with
+# To run this application first you have to install you can run command with

 ```pip install -r requirements.txt```